Stefcool8/Fake-News-Detection-on-X/README.md

-# Fake News Detection Using Deep Learning on the CIC Truth Seeker Dataset 2023
+# Fake News Detection on X using LSTM, CNN, and CNN-LSTM

 ## Overview
 This project explores the use of deep learning models to detect fake news on social media platforms, specifically using the **CIC Truth Seeker Dataset 2023**.
 The dataset comprises over **120,000 tweets** from users of X (formerly Twitter), reflecting opinions on **700 true news stories and 700 false news stories**.
 The false news classification was determined by **456 experts** via Amazon Mechanical Turk.